DataDog/documentation/content/en/developers/marketplace/offering.md

 #### Media Carousel

-Listings created with the `-v2` flag allow you to implement a media carousel of images and a video into your integration tile.
+A media carousel of images and a video is included in your integration tile.

 Technology Partners can add a video to an integration tile.
 Do not upload the video in your pull request.
 Instead, send a copy or a download link of your video to <a href="mailto:marketplace@datadoghq.com">marketplace@datadoghq.com</a>.
 The Marketplace team replies with a `vimeo_link` which you can add in the `manifest.json` file to include the video in the media carousel.